salehtestt/printf/README.md

-this is ths printf priject
+this is ths printf project